quick and easy ways to try your first hydroponic garden

 There is a bucket or container filled with a grow media such as lava rocks, perlite or others things.
 Check out the best growing media here.

-Grow media for Dutch buckets
+Grow media for Dutch bucket for indoor vegetables

 You can grow using just about anything.
 The important things to remember with the growing medium: